 8 Best Children’s Theaters in Atlanta

 Theater programs developed for kids help to spark a child’s love for the arts from a young age.
 These metro Atlanta theater companies have developed colorful and engaging series for the entire family.
-Check out Atlanta Parent’s events page for current shows.
+Check out Atlanta Parent’s “Play On!
+Top Theater Productions” post for a list of current shows.

 Alliance Theatre